python4mpia/python4mpia/installation/EPDFree.rst

 You should see something like:

   /Library/Frameworks/EPD32.framework/Versions/Current/bin/ipython

+If everything has gone smoothly, skip down to :ref:`install_additional_packages` to install the remaining packages needed for the course.

 If EPD installed successfully and you can start ``python`` but not ``ipython`` (error message like ``ipython: command not found``) then